haybaler/letsfixthis/README.md

 3. Click "Load unpacked" and select the `extension/` folder
 4. The extension icon should appear in your browser toolbar

+### 3. Configure Extension (Optional)

+By default, the extension connects to `http://localhost:8080`.
+To use a different server:

+1. Click the extension icon and then click "⚙️ Settings"
+2. Enter your server URL (e.g., `http://192.168.1.100:8080` or `https://my-server.com:8080`)
+3. Click "Save Settings" and test the connection

+The extension supports any host - local, network, or remote servers.

 ## 🔧 Usage

 ### Start the CLI Server